 - 1.11.9 Shoreham Port contains a number of minerals wharves and waste management facilities.
 West Sussex and Brighton & Hove councils are minerals and waste planning authorities for the regeneration area.

 - 1.11.10 The West Sussex Minerals Local Plan (2003) safeguards a number of wharves at Shoreham Harbour, including some sites proposed for new mixed use development in this plan.
-The Draft West Sussex Joint Minerals Plan (2016) seeks to safeguard sufficient capacity to ensure a steady and adequate supply of minerals whilst supporting regeneration aspirations set out in this document.
+The Draft West Sussex Joint Minerals Plan (2017) seeks to safeguard sufficient capacity to ensure a steady and adequate supply of minerals whilst supporting regeneration aspirations set out in this document.
+The Plan has been submitted to government for examination on legal compliance and soundness.

 - 1.11.11 Brighton & Hove City Council, East

 Sussex County Council and the South

 Downs National Park Authority adopted

 the Waste and Minerals Plan in 2013.

 The East Sussex, South Downs and

 Brighton & Hove Waste and Minerals

-Sites Plan was submitted in 2016.
+Sites Plan was adopted in 2017.
 The

 plan safeguards wharf capacity at

 Shoreham Harbour.